 Set the machine to the dough cycle.
 Check the dough to make sure a soft ball is forming.
 If it's too crumbly and dry, add more water.
 If it's too wet, add more flour in small amounts until a tacky dough ball forms.

 When the cycle is finished, remove from the bread pan and divide into 4 pieces.
 Shape into balls and place on a baking sheet.
-Cover with plastic wrap or a cheesecloth and let rise in a warm place for about 30 minutes, until the dough is doubled in size.
+Cover with plastic wrap or a cheesecloth and let rise in a warm place until doubled in size, about 30-40 minutes.

 Punch down each dough ball and shape into a flattened oval or circle until about 8-10 inches in diameter.